Callaway X-18R Irons Review

 Cleveland CG Red Irons Review

 The Cleveland CG Red Irons have been popular picks on the professional golf circuit by giving elite players the technology and design elements they need to match their own skills.

 These best golf irons get their name from the red Gelback insert, which unlike other Cleveland Golf models is firm enough to provide a soft feel on well-hot balls but responsive on hits that are slightly off-center.
 It’s a feature that makes the irons stand out, both in the bag and on the course.

-Also a big selling point is the additional forgiveness and stability provided by the Micro-Cavity Technology, which removes weigh from the topline and shifts it to the perimeter.
-Smaller cavities in the shorter irons keep the distance and trajectories appropriate, and each of the clubs has an improved center of gravity (15 percent better than the previous Cleveland Golf models) for a larger sweet spot.
+Also, a big selling point is an additional forgiveness and stability provided by the Micro-Cavity Technology, which removes weight from the topline and shifts it to the perimeter.
+Smaller cavities in the shorter irons keep the distance and trajectories appropriate, and each of the clubs has an improved centre of gravity (15 per cent better than the previous Cleveland Golf models) for a larger sweet spot.
 As a result, the Cleveland CG Red Irons are easy to hit the ball accurately, and a repeatable swing will bring a consistent result.
-That’s a big selling point for the better than average golfer.
+That’s a big selling point for the better than the average golfer.